 - There’s no need to spend hours and hours working on your online resume when there are more efficient ways to reach out to your contacts and pursue your leads, but if you’re in a creative, IT, or design field, consider this time an investment in your future.
 If you can provide employers with a rich, interactive, and memorable online experience, you’ll elevate your chances of being called in for an interview.

-Take a Few Extra Steps & Set Yourself Apart from the Crowd
+Take a Few Extra Steps and Set Yourself Apart from the Crowd

 Once you’ve submitted your professional resume and invited employers to explore your online supporting materials, you’ll need to follow through with a great interview.
 And in your face-to-face meeting, colorful info-graphics won’t help you.
 So be ready to follow through and present employers with the same dynamic person they met online.
 A little rehearsal can help.
-Visit LiveCareer for interview advice so you can dazzle employers on the screen AND in real life.
+Visit LiveCareer for additional job seeker-related help, like building a winning cover letter to go along with your resume.